Cid-Jie/step-go_checkpoint4/README.md

 # Projet Step and Go

-Here is my graduation project.
+Here is my project at the end of the training.
 I developed this site alone in 3 days at the Wild Code School.
 I made some modifications afterwards, with help, to finish it and make it more operational.
 This site is fictitious.

-I used the Symfony 5 framework.
+I used the Symfony 5 Framework.

-Step and Go is the name of a dance school for which I created a website, at the request of its director.
-This site was developed with the Symfony Framework.
-It consists of a presentation of the school, details of the different dance styles offered, a brief description of the teachers, as well as prices.
-It also displays a detailed course schedule, and a contact form allowing users to reach the director.
+Step and Go is the name of a dance school for which I made a website, at the request of its director.
+This website was developed with the Symfony Framework.
+It includes a presentation of the school, details of the different dance styles offered, a brief description of the teachers, as well as the prices.
+It also displays a detailed schedule of classes, and a contact form allowing users to reach the director.

-Regarding the front-end part, I set up a navigation bar to reach each page (with a drop-down menu for dance classes and teachers).
-On the school's presentation page, a carousel allows you to scroll through photos.
-A dynamic weekly schedule displays dance classes as well as events organized throughout the year.
-One of the objectives was for the site to be visually colorful, but also responsive and ergonomic.
+Concerning the front-end, I set up a navigation bar to reach each page (with a drop-down menu for the dance classes and the teachers).
+On the presentation page of the school, a carousel allows you to scroll through photos.
+A dynamic weekly schedule displays the dance classes and events organized throughout the year.
+One of the objectives was that the site be visually colorful, but also responsive and ergonomic.

-For the back-end part, the director is the one and only administrator of the site.
-The interface allows him to connect and have special tabs in order to be able to manage dance classes, teachers, and the planning of events (add, modify, delete).
-Messages sent by users via the contact form are also visible from this administrator section.
-Since the director did not know computer code, the back-end part had to be easy to use and intuitive.
+For the back-end part, the director is the only administrator of the site.
+The interface allows her to log in and to have special tabs to manage the dance classes, the teachers, and the events schedule (add, modify, delete).
+Messages sent by users via the contact form are also visible from this administrator area.
+The director not knowing the computer code, the back-end part had to be easy to use and intuitive.

-Do not hesitate to clone to test!
+Feel free to clone to test!

 ![accueil_step_and_go](https://user-images.githubusercontent.com/76404051/214405194-f889335b-782c-4382-9bdc-23b6078636ce.png)